magento/merchdocs/src/customers/login-as-customer.md

 ## Customer permission for remote shopping assistance

-The Magento Admin can login as a customer, only after the customer allows remote access.
+To allow the ability to login as a customer for Magento admin user, a customer should make the next steps:

 1. Go to the **Account Information** page.